 - The program can typically be completed in three or five semesters, depending on the number of courses taken each semester.
 Students applying from fields other than early childhood education may be required to take two pre-requisite courses during the program.

-- Applications must include academic transcripts, a professional statement describing interest and rationale for obtaining BK licensure and career goals, and three letters of recommendation, including at least one academic reference.
-Individuals must complete the application to the program and be accepted to be eligible for the grant funding opportunity.
+- Applications must include academic transcripts, a resume, a professional statement describing interest and rationale for obtaining BK licensure and career goals, and three letters of recommendation, including at least one academic reference.

 - Students wishing to pursue the BK:ISED Masters Degree upon completion of the initial licensure program may complete an optional Phase Two: BK:ISED M.Ed program (minimum 24 credit hours with 13 hours of credit transferred from the Licensure Certificate).
 The remaining required courses include: